Our Manifesto

 #01

 There is currently often a disconnect between the way clients deal with agencies and their approach to other added value, talent-based services (and indeed how they hire and remunerate their own top talent).
-Which is why we are advancing better, well-proven ways of procuring and compensating agencies, such as Qualifications-Based Selection (QBS), currently being piloted in Canada by the ICA.
+Which is why we are advancing better, well-proven ways of procuring and compensating agencies.

 #02